Progress to Degree

 Two-Year Plan of Study

-Florida College Students (FCS) and dual-enrolled students from an FCS institution entering with an Associate of Arts (AA) degree are projected to graduate in two years (four semesters or five semesters when including summer).
+Under UWF AC-34.04, Florida College Students (FCS) and dual-enrolled students from an FCS institution entering with an Associate of Arts (AA) degree are projected to graduate in two years (four semesters or five semesters when including summer).
 All transfer students will have an assigned two-year plan of study after meeting with the assigned academic advisor and must meet all degree program common prerequisite requirements in order to efficiently complete the two-year degree plan.
 FCS students should meet with the assigned academic advisor for this purpose by the end of their second semester at UWF.
 Students who wish to change their major must meet with the assigned academic advisor to prepare another plan of study.
-(UWF AC-34.04)

 Early Warning

 A number of academic, nonacademic, and related factors are associated with attrition and risk.
-The Early Warning process is designed to be a proactive approach to provide early identification and intervention for FTIC students, student athletes, and students in the TRIO program who are experiencing academic difficulty.
+The Early Warning process is designed to be a proactive approach to provide early identification and intervention for FTIC students, student-athletes, and students in the TRIO program who are experiencing academic difficulty.
 The Early Warning timeline includes three checkpoints and an optional fourth checkpoint throughout the fall and spring semesters.

-The Early Alert checkpoint will ask for faculty assistance in identifying students who are exhibiting a pattern of “at risk academic behavior” such as regularly missing class, being inattentive or not participating in class activities, consistently failing to turn in assignments, or not being prepared for tests or projects.
+The Early Alert checkpoint will ask for faculty assistance in identifying students who are exhibiting a pattern of “at-risk academic behavior” such as regularly missing class, being inattentive or not participating in class activities, consistently failing to turn in assignments, or not being prepared for tests or projects.
 The Early Alert checkpoint will be completed by the fourth week of classes.

-The Midterm Warning checkpoint will ask for faculty assistance in identifying students who are exhibiting “at risk academic performance” and who are off track for academic success in a general education course.
+The Midterm Warning checkpoint will ask for faculty assistance in identifying students who are exhibiting “at-risk academic performance” and who are off track for academic success in a general education course.
 This will benefit students by providing academic feedback in enough time for students to decide if they need to withdraw from the course or if there are corrective measures that can be put in place.
 The Midterm Warning checkpoint for General Education courses is prepared at the end of the tenth week of classes.
 The midterm warning is advisory feedback and not part of a student’s permanent academic history.
 It will not be used to determine enrollment status, dismissal, or eligibility for financial aid, housing, or athletics.
 Midterm feedback will not appear on the student’s transcript.

-Feedback submitted during early warning by professors/instructors represent their best estimate of a student’s grade and performance at the time of reporting, thus the professor/instructor will not be held responsible for the accuracy of this estimate or its ability to predict the student’s final grade in the course.
+Feedback submitted during early warning by professors/instructors represents their best estimate of a student’s grade and performance at the time of reporting, thus the professor/instructor will not be held responsible for the accuracy of this estimate or its ability to predict the student’s final grade in the course.

 Pre-Graduation Audit

-Students are required to meet with their assigned academic advisor to complete a Pre-Graduation Degree Audit prior to completing 90 credit hours.
+Under UWF AC-34.04, students are required to meet with their assigned academic advisor to complete a Pre-Graduation Degree Audit prior to completing 90 credit hours.
 This audit is intended to advise the student of all courses needed for graduation and to confirm that all remaining requirements are included in the degree plan.
 Registration holds will be placed on the records of students with 90 credit hours or more who have not completed the Pre-Graduation Degree Audit.

 Graduation Process